 National Health Service Corps Students to Service Loan Repayment Program

 NHSC provides loan repayment assistance for medical, nursing, physician assistant, and dental students who are in their last year of school in return for a commitment to provide service in a HPSA of greatest need for three years of full-time clinical practice at one or more NHSC-approved sites.
 The benefit is up to $120,000 in four annual installments of $30,000.
 This is available nationwide.
 For more information: https://nhsc.hrsa.gov/loan-repayment/nhsc-students-to-service-loan-repayment-program

 In this challenging time to recruit and maintain staff, providing student loan tax breaks and/or loan repayment benefits can be a useful tool.
 We recommend reviewing these programs and the related costs/benefits to ensure the facility is providing this potential benefit to the extent possible.
 If you have any questions, please contact us.

-Brad Wittler is a Healthcare Manager at Lutz with over five years of relevant experience.
+Brad Wittler is a Healthcare Manager at Lutz.
+He began his career in 2013.
 He is responsible for providing accounting and consulting services to healthcare organizations with a focus on financial reporting and reimbursements.

 We work to simplify complexities, help make critical business decisions, and confidently focus on the things that are truly important to you.
 We embrace your business as our own to spark the right solutions and help you thrive.